wacncontent/CustomizeTool/output/articles/best-practices-resource-manager-security.md

 A network security group has a *Name*, is associated with a *Region* (one of the supported Azure locations), and has a descriptive label.
 It contains two types of rules, Inbound and Outbound.
 The Inbound rules are applied on the incoming packets to a VM and the Outbound rules are applied to the outgoing packets from the VM.
 The rules are applied at the server machine where the VM is located.
-An incoming or outgoing packet must match an Allow rule to be permitted; otherwise, it’s dropped.
+An incoming or outgoing packet must match an Allow rule to be permitted; otherwise, it's dropped.

 Rules are processed in the order of priority.
 For example, a rule with a lower priority number such as 100 is processed before rules with a higher priority numbers such as 200.
 Once a match is found, no more rules are processed.